 Class rank shall be established by a grade point average calculated from the summation of grade points earned in only the core subjects English, Math, Science, and Social Studies during the regular school day of the fall and spring semesters during grades 9-12, and all high school level core subjects taken in the 8th grade.
 Professional Communications will be used in addition to the core subjects mentioned above to calculate grade point average earned for any student entering high school after the 2018-2019 school year.
 Final senior rankings will be configured on the last day of the fifth six weeks grading period prior to graduation.
 All other class rankings will be configured at the end of each semester.
 Correspondence courses, credit recovery courses, courses taken as local credit, summer school courses, credit by examination courses, yearbook, advanced animal science, and journalism shall not be included in the GPA.
-For GPA purposes, advanced courses include all core classes that are considered Pre AP/Honors, AP.

-and Dual Credit taken during the regular school day of the fall and spring semesters.
+For GPA purposes, advanced courses include all core classes that are considered Pre AP/Honors, AP, and Dual Credit taken during the regular school day of the fall and spring semesters.
 For GPA purposes, basic classes will include Professional Communications and any core class in which the course requirements have been altered to a level below the regular class requirements.
-The following weighted system shall be used to determine the GPA for all student entering HS before the 2020-2021 school year:

 GRADE BASIC REGULAR ADVANCED

-70-79 0.0-0.9 2.0-2.9 3.0-3.9
+70-79 1.0-1.9 2.0-2.9 3.0-3.9

-80-89 1.0-1.9 3.0-3.90 4.0-4.9
+80-89 2.0-2.9 3.0-3.90 4.0-4.9

-90-99 2.0-2.9 4.0-4.9 5.0-5.9
+90-99 3.0-3.9 4.0-4.9 5.0-5.9

-100 3.0 5.0 6.0
+100 4.0 5.0 6.0